PT-Bio/PT-Bio/README.md

 -If my skin is a fictional character, don't go up all like "OMG IT'S [insert character here] FBHJVDNFRUJ" because I'm not the character dude :/ I'm a real ass guy and it's pretty annoying when people do that. *Looks at annoying deltarune fans who freak out about my skin being spamton*

--I feel like I need to emphasise this one: **Do not kiss or flirt with me, ever!** Don't do it if you like the character that my skin is, don't do it in roleplay, just don't do it.
+-I feel like I need to emphasise this one: **Do not kiss or flirt with me, ever!** Don't do it if you like the character that my skin is, don't do it in roleplay, just don't please.
 No exceptions.
 It makes me really uncomfortable and I will most likely immediately hide you.
-Please dude, I just wanna play funny pony game, not be your boyfriend, get outta here
+Dude, I just wanna play funny pony game, not be your boyfriend, get outta here

 -I'm okay with being invited to parties or roleplays as long as they're not super serious, i like a little bit of trolling in my roleplays :D